 Focusing mainly on theft and embezzlement, any organization’s internal controls, financial policies and accounting procedures can fall victim to the deliberate acts of an employee, resulting in substantial loss to the organization.

-With over twenty-five years of experience in selecting, implementing, documenting, and evaluating internal control systems in a wide variety and sizes of organizations, we can proactively assist your organization by objectively reviewing your current systems of internal controls, financial policies and accounting procedures.
+With thirty years of experience in selecting, implementing, documenting, and evaluating internal control systems in a wide variety and sizes of organizations, we can proactively assist your organization by objectively reviewing your current systems of internal controls, financial policies and accounting procedures.
 Our experience includes closely held businesses and not-for-profit organizations, with a major emphasis on small to mid-size healthcare practices.
 Having investigated many employee embezzlements perpetrated against physicians and dentists, we strongly believe medical practices remain a primary target of embezzling employees.

 Our internal control assessment engagements include the following and more: